openpaperwork/paperwork/README.markdown

 ## Dependencies

+If a package is not available in your distribution, you can install the Pypi package.

 * python v2.7<br/>
   Paperwork is written for Python **2.7**.
   So depending of your Linux distribution, you may have to invoke "python2"